 During the outbreak of COVID-19, many of us have faced massive challenges.
 Some have tragically been infected by the virus, and ALL have been instructed to practice social distancing (stay inside) and work from home to help flatten the curve.
-As a Life Coach in Toronto, I wanted to spread some positivity along the way and share a few ways we can stay sane and keep it all together during times of boredom, fear, and uncertainty.
+As a Life Coach and Matchmaker in Toronto, I wanted to spread some positivity along the way and share a few ways we can stay sane and keep it all together.

 1. Maintain your regular morning routine.